What is Li-Fi?

 Just like Wi-Fi, Li-Fi relies on available spectrum.
 The good news is there's a lot more spectrum available for it - in fact, the visible light spectrum is 10,000 times larger than the radio frequency spectrum.

 While the radio spectrum, which supports Wi-Fi, is highly regulated, the visible light spectrum is not, which means the same licencing rules do not apply.
 The hope is that Li-Fi could alleviate the strain on the current radio spectrum and free up space for spectrum-hungry 5G.

 Li-Fi offers a number of security advantages when compared to Wi-Fi.
 Because it relies on light, it's unable to travel through walls and doors - so access to the network can be controlled for more easily.
 It also doesn't create electromagnetic interference, so it can be used in places like hospitals and even in aircraft, where such interference might cause problems for equipment - and for people.

 Its inability to move through walls and doors is also a downside of Li-Fi, as this reduces its range and increases the complexity of setting up a network.
 However, because it can bounce off surfaces rather than go through them, you can create a network that reaches every part of an office or home using strategically placed Li-Fi bulbs.
 Of course, the bulbs need to be switched on for this to work, but they can be dimmed below the level at which the human eye can see the light.

 When will I get Li-Fi at work or at home?

-The concept of Li-Fi is still fairly premature, having been first outlined nearly ten years ago in a TED talk in 2011 by its inventor Professor Harald Haas, who invented the technology.
-Haas is now the Director of the LiFi Research and Development Center at the University of Edinburgh.
+The idea of Li-Fi is still fairly premature, having been first outlined nearly ten years ago in a TED talk by Professor Harald Haas, who invented the technology.
+Haas is now the Director of the Li-Fi Research and Development Centre at the University of Edinburgh.